GlasgowEmbedded/glasgow/docs/manual/src/use/repl-script.rst

     I: g.applet.video.ws2812_output: dropping to REPL; use 'help(iface)' to see available APIs
     >>>

 Next, we just write pixel data!
-Glasgow handles the pixel format mapping for us, so here the format is just RGB24 (three bytes per pixel).
+Glasgow handles the pixel format mapping for us, and because we requested ``RGB-xBRG``, the conversion from RGB24 (three bytes per pixel) will be handled in hardware.
+The ``xBRG`` indicates that we're giving a constand ``0`` for the White channel, followed by the required order of Red, Green, and Blue.

 They're bright, so be careful of your eyes (I used ``1`` for a reason)... here's a strip of green pixels: